LingCalvin/basic-flashcards-common/README.md

-# basic-flashcards-schema
+# basic-flashcards-common

-Schemas and DTOs used by `basic-flashcards-server`.
+This package provides types and schemas used in basic-flashcards.

 ## Installing